mcgrawga/statchomper/README.md

 My daughter plays basketball.

 I enjoy watching the games, and I like to keep stats.
-Very simply, I keep them in the notes app on my iphone.
+I keep them in the notes app on my phone, but it is nice to be able to submit them to a service an get a summary.
+Less addition for me...

 A typical statline might look like this: ar21-1bs3tffhbsfrrt3f21-1-2-333a